danielbodnar/awesome-stars/README.md

 - [nuclia/nucliadb](https://github.com/nuclia/nucliadb) - NucliaDB, The AI Search database for unstructured data
 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
 - [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - Database for AI.
 Store Vectors, Images, Texts, Videos, etc. Use with LLMs/LangChain.
 Store, query, version, & visualize any AI data.
 Stream data in real-time to PyTorch/TensorFlow. https://activeloop.
-- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
+- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckD
 - [jina-ai/jina](https://github.com/jina-ai/jina) - ☁️ Build multimodal AI applications with cloud-native stack